This content is provided by Chambers. Learn more about our methodology

 Well known for his liquidation work, he has acted for clients in Bermuda, the BVI and the Cayman Islands.
 He offers additional expertise in trust disputes, and has recently been active in Jersey.
 Tregear regularly acts for shareholders and liquidators.

 Particularly active in the Caribbean jurisdictions, having appeared in the Cayman Islands and the BVI.
 He is frequently instructed in contentious trust disputes, handling such issues as the removal of trustees and tax-related matters.
+He has also recently been involved in matters relating to investment funds and civil fraud.

 A respected junior with considerable credentials in commercial contractual and trust litigation, whose other areas of expertise include insolvency and fraud.
 She is called to the Bar in both the UK and Jersey.
 She regularly handles cases with professional negligence and breach of trust allegations.